aaronmbos/personal-site/_posts/58_csharp-flags-enum.md

 ## Logical Bitwise Operations

-Earlier in this post I briefly mentioned that flag enums have the ability to represent a combination of members using a single value.
+Earlier in this post, I briefly mentioned that flag enums can represent a combination of members using a single value.
 This functionality is made possible by using logical bitwise operations.
 The bitwise operations that we are going to be concerned with are the logical AND `&` and OR `|` operations because they are commonly used with flag enums.
-There are other operations like exclusive OR and bitwise complement, but in my experience they are used much less frequently with flag enums.
+There are other operations like exclusive OR and bitwise complement, but in my experience, they are used much less frequently with flag enums.

 I've already mentioned the logical OR operation in the first example when I listed `KetchupAndMustard = Ketchup | Mustard` so we'll start with that.
-The logical OR operation with return `true` if either of its operands are true.
+The logical OR operation will return `true` if either of its operands is true.
 So when thinking about this in the context of flag enums `BurgerToppings.Ketchup` has a value of 1 or `0001` and `BurgerToppings.Mustard` has a value of 2 or `0010`.
 When we perform a logical OR on these two values we end up with 3 or `0011`.
 This can be particularly useful if you want to combine multiple enum values as a single value.

 ```shell
 0001